Subaru Corporation (FUJHY) Stock Declines While Market Improves: Some Information for Investors

-In the latest market close, Subaru Corporation (FUJHY) reached $11.28, with a -1.23% movement compared to the previous day.
-The stock fell short of the S&P 500, which registered a gain of 0.32% for the day.
-Meanwhile, the Dow gained 0.68%, and the Nasdaq, a tech-heavy index, added 0.2%.
+Subaru Corporation (FUJHY) closed the latest trading day at $11.30, indicating a -0.09% change from the previous session's end.
+The stock trailed the S&P 500, which registered a daily gain of 0.11%.
+On the other hand, the Dow registered a gain of 0.12%, and the technology-centric Nasdaq decreased by 0.12%.

-Shares of the company have appreciated by 3.26% over the course of the past month, outperforming the Auto-Tires-Trucks sector's gain of 0.96% and lagging the S&P 500's gain of 5.11%.

 Investors will be eagerly watching for the performance of Subaru Corporation in its upcoming earnings disclosure.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.47% lower.
-Subaru Corporation presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 2.47% fall in the Zacks Consensus EPS estimate.
+Subaru Corporation is currently sporting a Zacks Rank of #4 (Sell).

-Digging into valuation, Subaru Corporation currently has a Forward P/E ratio of 7.23.
-This denotes a premium relative to the industry's average Forward P/E of 6.17.
+Valuation is also important, so investors should note that Subaru Corporation has a Forward P/E ratio of 7.16 right now.
+Its industry sports an average Forward P/E of 5.96, so one might conclude that Subaru Corporation is trading at a premium comparatively.

-Investors should also note that FUJHY has a PEG ratio of 0.3 right now.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Automotive - Foreign industry held an average PEG ratio of 0.39.
+We can additionally observe that FUJHY currently boasts a PEG ratio of 0.29.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As the market closed yesterday, the Automotive - Foreign industry was having an average PEG ratio of 0.39.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This industry, currently bearing a Zacks Industry Rank of 64, finds itself in the top 26% echelons of all 250+ industries.
+This group has a Zacks Industry Rank of 91, putting it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report